 Wear rubber gloves to protect hands from getting stained and to insulate them when working with hot water.

 Fill a stainless steel pot with enough water for the fabric to move freely.
-Cover pot and heat water on stove top to just below boiling (or 210 F°).
+Cover pot and heat water on stove top to just below boiling (or around 200 F°).

 If you are dyeing with Rit All-Purpose Dye: To enhance the color: (1) add one cup of salt when dyeing fabrics containing cotton, rayon, ramie or linen; (2) add one cup of vinegar when dyeing fabrics containing nylon, silk or wool.
 Add 1 teaspoon of dish detergent to help promote level dyeing.